liskitaliangroup/liskitbash/README.md

 This is a very simple script that wrap the official Lisk installation script.
 It helps me to update or install a brand new Lisk client on my machines.

+There is a description also on the top of the script ;)

 ##Functions
 The script actually accepts two commands